printdotio/pio.js/README.md

 Returns the user's current cart.

 ###PIO.getNumItems()
 Returns the current number of items in the user's cart.
+It is recommended that this be used in conjunction with the options `fns.onCartChange()` callback-- `PIO.getNumItems()` is great for getting a pre-launched cart's items count wereas `fns.onCartChange()` is great for changing based on the user's live usage of the cart.